-Objec ctives Contr rols 01 To ensure green travel plans are provided with certain developments.
+Ol pjectives Conti rols 0.
+To ensure green travel plans are provided with certain developments.
 C1 Developments which exceed the threshold values listed in Section E1.12.1 will require a green travel plan.
-02 To ensure the targets set out by the green travel plan are reasonable and practical C2 Council will review the targets laid out by the green travel plan before implementation.
-03 To ensure responsibility for implementing the green travel plan is neld by a representative within the organisation or company.
+O: To ensure the targets set out by the green travel plan are reasonable and practical.
+C2 Council will review the targets laid out by the green travel plan before implementation.
+0: To ensure responsibility for implementing the green travel plan is held by a representative within the organisation or company.
 C3 The address and contact details of a contact person shall be provided.
 The contact person will be responsible for implementing and enforcing the green travel plan.
 04 To monitor and review the effectiveness of the green travel plan.
-C4 After implementation of the green travel plan, annual reports will be required to provide information on the number of people trips, travel modes by time of day, journey purpose and origin/destination of trips for a minimum of 5 years post occupation.
-E1.12.1 Green travel plan thresholds A green travel plan is required for development listed below: Educational establishments allowing an additional 100 students.
-Non-residential developments with a gross floor area of 2,000m2 or more.
-Residential developments which provide 50 or more additional dwellings.
-Objectives Controls A green travel plan is required for development listed below: Educational establishments allowing an additional 100 students.
-Non-residential developments with a gross floor area of 2,000m2 or more.
-Residential developments which provide 50 or more additional dwellings. , Educational establishments allowing an additional 100 students.
-Non-residential developments with a gross floor area of 2,000m2 or more.
-Residential developments which provide 50 or more additional dwellings.
-E1.12.1 Green travel plan thres holds Non-residential developments with a gross floor area of 2,000m2 or more.
-Residential developments which provide 50 or more additional dwellings.
-A green travel plan is required for dev velopment listed below: Residential developments which provide 50 or more additional dwellings.
-Educational establishments allow ving an additional 100 students.
-AMent No.21 0, CR 2011 Amendment No.
+C4 After implementation of the green travel plan, annual reports will be required to provide information on the number of people trips, travel modes by time of day, journey purpose and

+Objectives Controls

+origin/destination of trips for a minimun of 5 years post occupation.

+E1.12.1 Green travel plan thresh nlde

+A green travel plan is required for deve Ž

+Educational establishments allowing

+Non-residential developments wit th a gross floor area of 2,000m2 or more.

+Residential developments which p provide 50 or more additional dwellings.

+E1.12.1 Green travel plan thresholds

+- Educational establishments allowing an additional 100 students. - Pedealed by WIDCR 2015 Amendment NO. Non-residential developments with a gross floor area of 2,000m2 or more. - Residential developments which provide 50 or more additional dwellings.